sara-nl/spiderdocs/source/Pages/storage/ada-interface.rst

 Authentication
 ==============

-In this page we gave an extended example on using ada with macaroons authentication.
+In this page we gave an extended example on using ADA with macaroons authentication.
-Ada can be used with multiple authentication options.
+ADA can be used with multiple authentication options.

 ===================  ===============================  ===================
 Authentication       ADA commands                     When to use